 Resources and News

-- This private members bill on palliative car should become law as soon as it receives royal assent!
+- This private members bill on palliative car became law after receiving royal assent on Dec.
+12!

-- The bill passed the House of Commons in October (much of the debate transcribed here) and yesterday (Dec.
-7, 2017) was passed by the Senate.
+- The bill passed the House of Commons in October (much of the debate transcribed here) and was passed by the Senate on Dec.
+7, 2017.

 - Not long ago the EFC sent a letter, together with groups from the Jewish, Catholic and Muslim communities, to all Senators encouraging them to support the bill.